About the Course

 - Have the tools necessary to complete a spontaneous volunteer management plan for their municipality.

-For more information or to be put on a waiting list for future Spontaneous Volunteer Management Trainings, contact Scott Keyes at email@example.com.
+For more information or to be put on a waiting list for future Spontaneous Volunteer Management Trainings, contact Jacob Johnson at firstname.lastname@example.org.
 These trainings are being conducted in coordination with DEM and the Utah Volunteer and Donations Coordination team (VDCT).